ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 ```

 ## Bracmat

 Bracmat uses the Euclidean algorithm to simplify fractions.
-The <code>den</code> function extracts the denominator from a fraction.
+The `den` function extracts the denominator from a fraction.

 ```bracmat
 (gcd=a b.!arg:(?a.?b)&!b*den$(!a*!b^-1)^-1);